thelifeisstrange/Password-Manger/README.md

-# SecureVault Password Manager
+# Password Manager Application

-A secure password and notes manager application built with Java Swing.
+A secure password and notes manager application built with Java Swing and MySQL.

+## SECURITY NOTICE

+For security and privacy reasons, this repository has been moved to a new location.
+The history of this repository contained sensitive information that has been removed in the new repository.

+Please see the organization's repositories for the new location.

+## Steps Taken

+1. The password information has been removed from the current codebase
+2. A new repository has been created without the sensitive information in its history
+3. Development will continue in the new repository

+## How to Find the New Repository

+Please contact the repository owner for access to the new repository.

 ## Quick Start (First-time Setup)